Killian-fal/mfa-spring-authorization-server/PROJECT.md

 <img src="media/demo_diagram.png" alt="Demon diagram" style="max-height: 350px; width: auto;">

-## Does the solution work with an classic Spring Security application without Spring Authorization Server?

-The answer is yes!
-Since Spring Authorization Server is based on Spring Security and the solution is implemented before the OAuth2 process, it can be fully implemented in a regular Spring Security project.

 ## How to implement a new MFA process? <a id="implement-section"></a>

 In this demo, there are already 2 examples(MFAAuthenticationProcess and QuestionAuthenticationProcess), but here's how to add a new process: